SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

 This is important so that we can use the same definition of initial conditions for the 2D barotropic vorticity model also for the 3D primitive equations.

-Some authors filter out low values of spectral vorticity with some cut-off amplitude ``c = 10^{-10}``, just to illustrate how you would do this (example for method 1)
+One may filter out low values of spectral vorticity with some cut-off amplitude ``c = 10^{-10}``, just to illustrate how you would do this (example for method 1)

 ```@example haurwitz